UniMelbHumanRoboticsLab/FourierEMU-CORC-UI/README.md

  - Unity project within [Unity folder](./Unity)
  - CORC stateMachine in EMUFourierMachine: CORC CMakeFile required to point to this folder for compilation
+ - A standalone Python program using MediaPipe for arm pose tracking (see [MediaPipe folder](./MediaPipe)
  - Communication relies on custom [FLNL library](https://github.com/vcrocher/libFLNL) included in CORC

 ## List of commands